AquibAziz/azure-python-automation/README.md

 ### What it does

-Connects to an Azure Data Factory instance and generates a three-sheet Excel report:
+Generates a three-sheet Excel report for an Azure Data Factory instance:

 | Sheet | Contents |
 |-------|----------|